ChrisCooper/training-machine-learning-mac-sources/README.md

-# training-ML-mac-sources
+# training-machine-learning-mac-sources
 This is a repository to collect links/knowledge on the state of training on modern Macs, since the information is currently spread widely around the web, and it's difficult to get code running.
+The focus is currently on getting stable diffusion training setups working, but a lot of the information is probably general enough to be useful outside that.

 # Orientation

+### MPS
-Most ML projects out there at the moment rely on PyTorch, which originally only supported NVidia GPUs via CUDA, but in late 2022 an additional backend was introduced called MPS which supports running on M-series Mac GPUs. (https://pytorch.org/docs/stable/notes/mps.html).
+Most ML projects out there at the moment rely on PyTorch, which originally only supported Nvidia GPUs via CUDA, but in late 2022 an additional backend was introduced called MPS which supports running on M-series Mac GPUs. (https://pytorch.org/docs/stable/notes/mps.html).
 This backend supports a lot of operations, but some remain unsupported.
+[MPS](https://developer.apple.com/documentation/metalperformanceshaders) is essentially CUDA for Mac GPUs.

+### MLX
+[MLX](https://github.com/ml-explore/mlx) is a separate framework from PyTorch that leverages the GPU on Macs as well.
+Most projects use PyTorch with MPS currently rather than MPX, but you can find some MLX examples [here](https://github.com/ml-explore/mlx-examples).

 # Useful system libraries

 You should probably install these for supporting various utilities related to training.
 This guide assumes you have installed [Homebrew](https://brew.sh/) for managing packages.
 If you don't have it or don't want to use it, you can install these dependencies manually.
+Consult licenses to undestand how you can use these.

 ### LLVM
 - Contains a buch of components that suport compilers